kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Gather feedback from DRA driver developers
 - Address any issues found in alpha
-- **Built-in admission controller**: The `SharingAffinityMapping` logic moves from an external webhook into a built-in admission controller in the API server, ensuring operational reliability and zero-touch UX for production
 - **Lock-aware preemption**: PostFilter detects affinity mismatch as a preemption-solvable problem; identifies lock-holder Pods as victims when a higher-priority Pod needs a device locked to an incompatible value